Rain-py/Rain/notes.md

 ```

-### Singleton design pattern
+### Singleton Design Pattern

 The Singleton design pattern is a creational design pattern that ensures that only one instance of a class is created and provides a global point of access to that instance.
 It is useful when you need to have a single instance of a class that provides access to shared resources, such as a database connection or a logger.
 The Singleton pattern is implemented by defining a static method that returns the same instance of the class every time it is called.

 When creating a log service to be used by other services, the best pattern to consider is the Singleton design pattern.
 The Singleton pattern ensures that only one instance of the log service is created and shared among multiple components, providing a centralized and consistent logging mechanism.

-### Proxy Pattern
+### Proxy Design Pattern

-- Purpose:
-    The Proxy pattern provides a surrogate or placeholder object to control access to the real object and add additional functionalities.
+The Proxy pattern provides a surrogate or placeholder for another object to control its access.
+It allows you to add an additional layer of indirection to control the interactions with the original object.
+The proxy object acts as an intermediary between the client and the real object, providing a convenient way to control or enhance the behavior of the underlying object without the client's knowledge.

-- Characteristics:
-    The proxy object exposes the same interface as the real object, allowing it to be used as a direct substitute.
-    The proxy object manages the communication and coordination with the real object.
-    The client may not be aware of the existence of the real object and interacts only with the proxy.
-- Benefits:
-    Allows for additional functionalities such as caching, logging, security, or performance optimizations.
-    Provides a level of indirection and separation between the client and the real object.
+Example:
+Suppose you have a Video class that represents a video file.
+The Video class has a method called play() to play the video.
+However, you want to add some additional functionality, such as checking if the user has permission to play the video or logging the play duration.
+In this case, you can create a VideoProxy class that acts as a proxy for the Video object.
+The VideoProxy class can handle the additional functionality before delegating the play() method to the actual Video object.

 ### Proxy design pattern VS Ambassador design pattern